 Milano - Spring 2025

 Salone del Mobile 2025 was a dynamic celebration of bold color, rich materials, and expressive design.
-Earthy tones like mocha, terracotta, and deep brown brought warmth and elegance, while purple, hailed as the color of the year, appeared in plush leathers and atmospheric lighting.
-Accents of juicy orange and deep blue added vibrancy, and nature-inspired palettes of greens, blues, and soft neutrals paired seamlessly with sustainable materials like cork, bamboo, and recycled wood.
-Organic shapes, playful forms, and layered transparencies defined the visual language, with nods to the 1960s and '70s, through sculptural lighting, chrome, burl wood, and Murano glass.
+Earthy tones like mocha, terracotta, and deep brown brought warmth and elegance, while purple appeared in plush leathers and atmospheric lighting.
+Accents of mint and deep blue added vibrancy, and nature-inspired palettes of greens, blues, and soft neutrals paired seamlessly with materials like travertine and green marble.
+Organic shapes, playful forms, and layered transparencies defined the visual language, with nods to the 1960s and '70s, through sculptural lighting, bronze, Walnut, and cast glass.
 Emotional, multisensory experiences were central, as designers curated spaces that engaged touch, sight, and mood.
 Blending tradition with innovation, the fair underscored a renewed focus on comfort, craftsmanship, and storytelling in contemporary design.
+Among the standout showrooms, Arper, Edra, Moooi, and Pedrali offered particularly memorable and inspiring experiences.

 During my time in Milan, I found myself drawn to the vibrant Brera Design District, a neighborhood renowned for its cobbled streets, historic architecture, and reputation as the city’s creative heart.
 Wandering through Brera’s lively mix of galleries, design boutiques, and cafés, I was fully immersed in the district’s unique atmosphere, where art, fashion, and design seamlessly converge.

-One moment I keep returning to is my decision not to step inside the Magis showroom on Corso Garibaldi.
-That evening, British designer Paul Cocksedge, whose imaginative work I deeply admire, was giving a casual presentation of his new Squash Mirrors collection.
+One moment I keep returning to is missing the opportunity to step inside the Magis showroom on Corso Garibaldi.
+That evening, British designer Paul Cocksedge, whose imaginative work I deeply admire, was giving a casual presentation of his Squash Mirrors collection.
 Missing the chance to experience his work firsthand and perhaps exchange a few words with him remains one of my few regrets from an otherwise inspiring visit.

 Yakisugi: The Art, the Misnomer, and the Process